vesaakerman/easy-manage-deposit/README.md

             -d, --data-only                      If specified, the deposit.properties and the container file of the deposit are not deleted
-                --do-update                      Do the actual deleting of datasets and updating of deposit.properties
+                --do-update                      Do the actual deleting of deposits and updating of deposit.properties
             -f, --force                          The user is not asked for a confirmation -k, --keep  <arg>                    The deposits whose ages are greater than